helenhsn/obsidian-git-sync/LIG/NUDGES (NUMERIC)/Classification/Type of nudges/Types of nudges.md

 >[!Definition]
 >A behavior can be encouraged or discouraged by removing or adding friction respectively.
 >Explanation :
 >- **removing friction** : the easier you can make a task, the greater the likelihood someone will complete it).
-By removing obstacles that can get in the way of an individual’s best intentions, organizations can encourage better choices and help individuals to act on their desired behaviors (ex : [[MyTime]] helps users self-regulate their smartphone app use over time)
+By removing obstacles that can get in the way of an individual’s best intentions, organizations can encourage better choices and help individuals to act on their desired behaviors (ex : [[LIG/NUDGES (NUMERIC)/Classification/Type of nudges/Nudges found/MyTime]] helps users self-regulate their smartphone app use over time)
 > - **adding friction** : opposite.

 ##### Feedback nudges